 The plan of the article is as follows.
-In section \ref{Section:PositiveLivsicCriteria}, we show that for locally maximal compact invariant set $\Lambda$, a Lipschitz continuous function satisfies a criterion that we call the ``positive Liv\v{s}ic criterion''.
-In section \ref{Section:LaxOleinikSemigroup}, we do not assume that $\Lambda$ is hyperbolic.
-We show that any Lipschitz continuous function satisfying the positive Liv\v{s}ic criterion admits a Lipschitz continuous subaction.
-We introduce a new tool: the ``continuous Lax-Oleinik semigroup''.
+In section \ref{Section:PositiveLivsicCriteria}, we show that for locally maximal hyperbolic compact invariant set $\Lambda$, every Lipschitz continuous function $\phi$ satisfies a criterion called ``positive Liv\v{s}ic criterion''.
+In section \ref{Section:LaxOleinikSemigroup}, we prove Theorem \ref{Theorem:ContinuousSubactionExistence} without assuming that $\Lambda$ is hyperbolic: we show that any Lipschitz continuous function satisfying the positive Liv\v{s}ic criterion admits a Lipschitz continuous subaction.
+We introduce a nonlinear semigroup analogous to the ``Lax-Oleinik semigroup'' in \cite{Fathi2016}.
 A fixed point of the Lax-Oleinik semigroup provides a Lipschitz continuous integrated subaction.
 We conclude the proof by using a regularizing operator.

 The interest of splitting the proof in two distinct parts leads to the existence of a Lipschitz continuous subaction even in the case the flow is not uniformly hyperbolic, nor does it satisfy the shadowing lemma.
-The Lax-Oleinik semigroup gives an explicit construction of the subaction.
-Other proofs would use Schauder's fixed point theorem that is not explicit.
-Other kinds of lower regularity where proved in the past, in Lopes, Roasa, Ruggiero \cite{LopesRoasaRuggiero2007}, or in Lopes, Thieullen \cite{LopesThieullen2005}.
+The Lax-Oleinik semigroup gives an explicit construction of the subaction in addition to more regularity.
+We obtain a Lipschitz regularity contrary to the previous proofs that give only H\"older regularity (see Lopes, Roasa, Ruggiero \cite{LopesRoasaRuggiero2007}, Lopes, Thieullen \cite{LopesThieullen2005}, or Pollicott, Sharp \cite{PollicottSharp2004}).
 In both papers, the stable manifolds are used to construct the subaction and it is known that the stable manifolds is in general H\"older and not Lipschitz.
 Huang-Lian-Ma-Xu-Zhang \cite{HuangLianMaXuZhang2019_2} obtained a Lipschitz continuous integrated subaction $u_T : \Omega \to \mathbb{R}$, for $T$ sufficiently large in the sense

 There is no reason in their paper that $u_T$ may be chosen independently of $T$.
 We show that $u$ may be chosen independently of $T$ and that the above inequality may be differentiated in $T$.